aurowallet/docs/reference/api-reference/mina-provider/methods.md

 This function can sign messages, sign and broadcast payments, stake delegations, and parties.
 If the payload is unrecognized, an Error is thrown.

 {% hint style="warning" %}
-&#x20;sendTransaction can only be used in Berkeley-QA Network for now
+&#x20;sendTransaction can only be used in Berkeley Network for now
 {% endhint %}

 ```typescript